MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time.md

 ## How to connect directly to the real-time API?

-Details of this API, including parameters and responses, can be found on the Customer Insights Swagger webpage.
-Read more about Swagger under How to use the Customer Insights Swagger webpage.
+Details of this API, including parameters and responses, can be found on the [How to use the Customer Insights Swagger webpage](https://global.api.ci.ai.dynamics.com/swagger/index.html).
+Read more about Swagger under [How to use the Customer Insights Swagger webpage](https://docs.microsoft.com/en-us/dynamics365/ai/customer-insights/pm-apis#how-to-use-the-customer-insights-swagger-webpage).
 For further explanations around the real-time functionality, see this section of our API documentation page.

 **Step by step example of a call to the API**

 Prerequisites: have an instance with activities (only activities set up in the **activities screen** can be received by Customer Insights in real-time).
 In order to be able to add an activity, an entity with date/time base fields should be available.

-1. Navigate to the online API tool Swagger.
+1. Navigate to the online API tool [Swagger](https://global.api.ci.ai.dynamics.com/swagger/index.html).

 2. On that page, find **POST** /api/instances/{instanceId}/data/{entityName}

 3. In the field **instanceId**, enter your instance ID (it can either be found in your url, after **instanceId=**, or under **settings**, **environments**).